EOSVR/EOSVR/evr.md

 At this time, a user with good name will be easier to trade.
 And we should avoid to trade with the random name users, because they may cheat you and run.

+### EVR Distribute Contract

+Some DAPP may use EVR to distribute the output, example: [name shop](https://github.com/eosaccount/eosnameshops/blob/master/README.md)

+User can send their EVR to eosvrstorage.
+And when eosvrstorage receive token, user will receive token based on the amount of EVR.

+This contract will be open-source and deploy on EOS mainnet at two weeks after EOSVR start-up finished.